The Lost Album (Lewis Taylor album)

-The Lost Album is the fifth studio album by the British neo soul composer and multi-instrumentalist Lewis Taylor, which was released in 2004.
+The Lost Album is the fifth studio album by British neo soul composer and multi-instrumentalist Lewis Taylor, which was released in 2004 with 12 tracks.
 This was his final album, until the release of Numb in 2022.

 Taylor recorded this album in the late 1990s, in reaction to British press naming him "new British blue-eyed soulster".
 He intended it to be released as a follow-up to his 1996 self-titled debut, but Island Records rejected it, after which he returned with the album Lewis II.
 The Lost Album was finally released in 2004, through Taylor's own label, Slow Reality.